Mosque of Amir al-Maridani: Prayer hall

 The prayer hall is richly decorated, though the historic decoration suffered during the mosque's deterioration in modern times.
 The qibla (southeastern) wall is decorated with the remains of gilded stucco and epigraphic bands, with trees at their center.
 These trees are one of the only extant naturalistic features in Mamluk architectural decoration.
 The mihrab is made of polychrome marble and has friezes of small niches with blue-glass colonettes on the side framing its upper edge.
 The dado has similar friezes.
 The walls are decorated with marble mosaics centered by a Kufic inscription of Allah, and on the northern wall there is a panel made totally of white marble inlaid with green gypsum.
+Marble dados were also found in the sanctuaries of the mosques of al-Nasir Muhammad and al-Mu'ayyad.

 The function of the small room in the southeast corner is unknown.
 The pulpit is original and decorated with a geometric star pattern.

 The dome, over the mihrab area, is slightly smaller than the dome of the Al-Nasir Muhammad Mosque and has similar gilded and painted wooden pendentives.
 The windows in the transitional zone between ceiling and dome are of one oculus over two bays, and are decorated with stucco arabesque grills filled with colored glass.
+A wooden dome over a mihrab is also found at the mosques of al-Zahir Baybars and al-Nasir Muhammad.
+Smaller wooden domes are above the mihrab area at the mosques of Zayn al-Din Yahya in Bulaq and Habbaniyya.